Aniketsha52/GeekTrust_Backend_challange_Water_Management/README.md

  # How to execute the unit tests

- `./gradlew clean test --no-daemon` will execute the unit test cases.
+ `gradle clean test --no-daemon` will execute the unit test cases.

 # Help